Sidney Lau romanisation

 Sidney Lau romanisation is a system of romanisation for Cantonese that was developed in the 1970s by Sidney Lau for teaching Cantonese to Hong Kong Government expatriates.
 It is based on the Hong Kong Government's Standard Romanisation which was the result of the work of James D. Ball and Ernst J. Eitel about a century earlier.

 Innovation

-Lau's singular creative step was to indicate tonality with superscript numbers so as to do away with diacritics entirely.
+Lau's romanisation indicates tonality with superscript numbers, so no diacritics are required.
 His system was a plain attempt at simplification which proved popular with western learners of Cantonese as a second language and was initially the system of romanisation adopted by the University of Hong Kong.
 However, the university now employs the Jyutping system for its Cantonese courses.

 Initials

 Finals

 In his system, Lau treats /ɵ/ and /o/ as allophones of one phoneme represented with "u", while they are often respectively regarded as allophones of /œ:/ and /u:/ in other systems.